Koredotcom/docs/docs/xo/contactcenter/campaigns/frequently-asked-questions.md

     **Execution in this case**: 50% of calls will be picked from campaign 1 and 50% of calls will be picked from campaign 2.

     Dialer will randomly dial from the 50% of calls from campaign 1 and 50% of calls from campaign 2.

+* **Can agents transfer a call to another agent or to a queue during outbound campaigns with auto-dialers (Progressive and Preview)?**

+    No, agents cannot transfer a call either to another agent or to a queue during outbound campaigns with auto-dialers.